jaswanth9699/dnsresolver/README.md

 # dns-resolver
 DNS resolver from CS Dept(Computer Networks)
+ I developed a Domain Name Resolver that leverages TCP/IP protocols to fetch various DNS records, such as IPv4, IPv6, Name Server, and Mail Server information.
+The project aimed at providing a more secure way to retrieve DNS information."
+Technical Details:
+● "The resolver was designed to interact directly with DNS servers using TCP/IP protocols, extracting critical information about domain names efficiently."
+● "To enhance security, I implemented DNSSEC within the resolver.
+This involved validating the cryptographic signatures of DNS records to confirm their integrity and authenticity, thereby offering protection against DNS spoofing attacks.

 ### How to run:

 My program is ran through the command line.
 All my tests were done from the console